What is CuLator® (pronounced "C-U-Lator")?

-CuLator is a polymer contained in a little bag which binds stain-causing metals out of water to prevent pool surface staining and water discoloration.
+CuLator is a patented polymer contained in a little bag which, when placed into the skimmer basket or the pump basket, grabs and binds stain-causing metals out of water to prevent pool surface staining and water discoloration.
+CuLator eliminates stain-causing metals like iron, rust, copper, and manganese.
+CuLator is manufactured by Periodic Products Inc. in the USA.

 Now, let's get technical:

 CuLator® Metal Eliminator and Stain Preventer is a patented technologically advanced product designed to rapidly eliminate metals from fresh and salt water.
 CuLator takes conventional chelating or sequestering agent groups and binds them to a unique, insoluble and non-toxic polymer backbone.
 This allows metals to be physically removed and eliminated from pool, spa or fountain water, rather than temporarily sequestering metals in the water.
 The chemistry to produce these polymers was developed over 25 years of scientific research.
 So, what does all that mean?
-CuLator does not dissolve in pool water, grabs metals out of water and off sequestering agents and keeps them inside the bag so that you can ELIMINATE the metals from your pool and spa!
+CuLator does not dissolve in pool water, grabs metals out of water and off sequestering agents and keeps them locked inside the bag so that you can ELIMINATE the metals from your pool and spa!
+When metals are removed from pool and spa water, staining and water turning colors are prevented.

 What is the benefit of using CuLator?

 CuLator prevents metal staining and discoloration by eliminating metals from pool and spa water.
 Sequestering agents are only a temporary fix because they break down with chlorine, time and sunshine.
 Once they break down, they release the metals back into the water…ready to stain again.
 Most sequestering agents only work for three or four weeks.
+If your sequestering agent uses phosphonic acid, that will break down into phosphates.
+CuLator is phosphate free.
 CuLator Metal Eliminator doesn’t dissolve in water, doesn’t break down, and doesn’t release the metals it traps.
 Once the metals are bound and removed from the water, they stay inside the CuLator PowerPak ready for you to toss them in the garbage.
 CuLator is the only way to get all the metals out of pool without draining the water.

 How Does CuLator Work?

 Filters and sequestering agents do not filter out all metals from water.
-CuLator binds and eliminates metals from water.
+Filters (unless they are CuLator Filters) only remove particulate and oxidized metals.
+Sequestering agents only temporarily hold the metals in pool water.
+CuLator binds and eliminates all stain-causing metals from pool and spa water.
 Once the metals are bound to CuLator, they do not release back into the water.
 Because CuLator stays inside the bag, it is easy to grab the metals out of the water and dispose of them.
-Using CuLator maintains a metal free pool which is healthy; prevents water, hair and clothing discoloration; pool surface and equipment staining.
+Using CuLator helps maintain a metal free pool which is healthy; prevents water, hair and clothing discoloration; staining on pool surfaces and equipment.

 Sequestering agents surround the metal ions and slow down the oxidation and precipitation of metal oxides onto the pool surface.
 Unfortunately, sequestering agents are unable to remove significant amounts of metals through a pool’s filtration system.
 All sequestering agents break down over time and need to be constantly added to the pool water.
 Many sequestering agents are also phosphate-based.
 Sequestering agents are only a temporary solution.
 When you use sequestering agents, the metals are still in the pool.
 Only a “total” metal test will give more accurate results when sequestrants are used.
-Sequestrants mask the test results of “free” metal tests.
+Unfortunately, sequestrants mask the test results of “free” metal tests.
+So, if you have sequestering agents in the swimming pool water, and you have that water tested, it can test at zero even though there are metals in the water.
+Always ask for a”total” metal test.

 What happens if I don’t use CuLator in my pool?